openjournals/buffy/docs/responders/reminders.md

 Reminders
 =========

 This responder allows to schedule a reminder for the author or a reviewer to return to a review after a certain period of time (supported units: days and weeks).
-The command will only work if the mentioned user is an author or a reviewer for the submission.
+The command will only work if the mentioned user is an author, a reviewer for the submission or the sender of the message (so editors can set reminders for themselves).

 ## Listens to